 Examples of best practices when it comes to the successful integration of exploited migrants, as well as the main challenges in Finland, Germany and Sweden, were presented at the conference.

-The report Road Map for integration of victims of Human Trafficking among migrants in Finland, Germany and Sweden was launched and introduced during the conference.
+The report and Road Map for integration of victims of Human Trafficking among migrants in Finland, Germany and Sweden were launched and introduced during the conference.
 The report aims to establish stronger connections between asylum procedures and the assistance system to vulnerable migrants.
 The Road Map presents various assistance services and initiatives for migrants who are suspected to have been exploited in Human Trafficking before during or after their journey to Finland, Germany or Sweden.